NEET Exam > NEET Notes > Chemistry Class 12 > Solubility: Solid, Gas & Liquid in a Liquid and Henry's Law

 What is Solubility?

-The maximum amount of solute that can dissolve in a known quantity of solvent at a certain temperature is its solubility.
+Solubility of a substance is the maximum amount of solute that can dissolve in a specified quantity of solvent at a particular temperature to form a homogeneous solution.

-The maximum amount of solute which can be dissolved in a specified amount of solvent at a given temperature is called the solubility of a substance (solute).
+The maximum amount of solute which can be dissolved in a specified amount of solvent at a given temperature is called the solubility of that solute in the solvent.

 Dissolution